PedroToto/Inventory-Monitoring-at-Distribution-Center/README.md

 # Standout Suggestions

 ### Model Deployment
-To deploy our model, we created a Pytorch model object and then call the deploy method from the Pytorch model object with the instance type with the parameter `instance_type` and the number of instances with the oarameter `initial_instance_count`.
+To deploy our model, we created a Pytorch model object and then call the deploy method from the PyTorch model object with the instance type with the parameter `instance_type` and the number of instances with the oarameter `initial_instance_count`.

 ### Hyperparameter Tuning
 For this experimentation i used the resnet101 pretrained model with three hyperparameters.